What does the GoAkamai Site have to offer?

 What is the Alert feature?

-- An alert will appear above the congestion map when either of the Transportation Departments from the State of Hawaii or the City and County of Honolulu has identified a major event.
+- An alert button (shown above) will appear at the top of page when either of the Transportation Departments from the State of Hawaii or the City and County of Honolulu has identified a major event.

 How are the various congestion levels shown on the congestion map translated into speeds?